WalletWasabi/WasabiDoc/docs/getting-started/README.md

 If you lose your passphrase you lose your bitcoin.
 :::

+## Downloading block filters

+Wasabi will now download all the block filters, starting from 481824 (SegWit activation) until the chain tip.
+This first-time filter download can take a while (up to 1 hour or more).
+Subsequent filter downloads will be fast(er) as then only the recent filters need to be downloaded.

 ## Receive bitcoin

 As you can see, the new wallet is empty as it has a balance of 0.